icemanoozj/slate/source/includes/_tutorials.md

 1. The company fills all the information and commit.
 The payment must use business bank account.
 1. Bank send notification of the payment result to UMF.
 1. UMF send [notification of the payment result](#3-5-payment-result-notification) to Merchant.
 1. If the payment is succeed, the merchant should upload all the required documents(contract, bills, invoices ...) to UMF via FTP protocol.
 UMF will check the documents offline.
-If everything is ok, the CNY will be exchanged to wanted currency.
+If everything is ok, the CNY will be exchanged to wanted currency.See how to [upload the reuired documents](#4-4-upload-transaction-files).

 ## 2.9 Refund